nickwitten/mapper/README.md

 ## Software Setup

 The virtual COM port is used to control the Mapper through the Raspberry Pi.
 Make sure the Pi has internet connection, use SSH to obtain a terminal.
 Clone this repository, and use gcc-arm-none-eabi compiler to build the MBED source code.
 A USB micro type B to a USB mini type B cable should be used to connect the Raspberry Pi to the MBED.
 To flash the binary file, copy it to /media/pi/MBED.
-The two python scripts are to be run on the Pi and a personal PC, not connected to the Pi.
+The two python scripts are to be run on the Pi and a spare PC, not connected to the Pi.
 Make sure the project paths and Pi IP address is updated in the python scripts.

 ## Usage